 Alas, it was mostly mosquito-infested marsh simmering in an almost unbearably hot and humid climate.
 Historian Niall Ferguson says that 80 percent of the early settlers in the region died of disease or starvation.

-But, across the Atlantic the people knew nothing of this inhospitable place and their enthusiasm for investing was fed by rumours of untold riches.
+But, across the Atlantic, the people knew nothing of this inhospitable place, and their enthusiasm for investing was fed by rumours of vast riches.

 But, as pointed out in a National Film Board animation, “The Louisiana venture itself never quite got off the ground; it remained an undeveloped swamp.”